Last updated: Nov 2024

 Image by susan oh from Pixabay

 Take a stroll along Bahnhofstrasse from Zurich HB (the main train station) and end at Burkliplatz.
-During the holiday season, stop by the Christmas markets, listen to the Singing Christmas Tree, and check out the holiday lights as you walk along.
+The holiday season kicks off in late November with the lighting of the “Lucy” lights on Bahnhofstrasse and opening of many Christmas markets.
+(The Christmas markets tend to close around Dec 23-24th.)
+If you’re here during the holiday season, stop by the Christmas markets, listen to the Singing Christmas Tree, and check out the holiday lights as you walk along.

 From there, walk around Lake Zurich in the direction of Bellevue/Chinagarten (east side of lake; though both sides are nice!).

 Lindt Chocolate Museum: for those who are chocolate-inclined, head to Lindt.
 It starts with a feast for the eyes with its 9-meter-tall structure consisting of 1400kg of chocolate.
 Enter the museum to learn about the origins of chocolate, the pioneers who shaped the history of chocolate production, and why Swiss chocolate is so yummy.
 And of course, there are samples to be had.
-Tickets do sell out so be sure to buy them online a couple days beforehand (earlier if going on a weekend).
+Tickets can sell out early during the holiday times, so be sure to buy them online a couple of weeks beforehand (earlier if going on a weekend).

 Days 3-4: Lucerne and nearby mountains

 Lucerne Old Town: 45 minutes from Zurich, Lucerne is an easy day trip.
 Stroll by Lake Lucerne, walk across Chapel Bridge, and stop by Lion Monument.
-You can visit on your own, with a walking tour, or accompanied by a private guide.
+You can visit on your own, with a walking tour, or accompanied by a small group/private guide

 Lake Lucerne is a beautiful lake and you can take a boat ride to see everything from a different perspective.